UMWEDU/umw-commencement-sync/_pages/faq.md

 <h3>Who do I contact if someone in my family needs a special accommodation?</h3>
 The ceremony on Ball Circle is one level and fully accessible with flexible seating.

 The George Washington lot is reserved for handicapped parking.
 You must display your handicapped decal or have a designated license plate to park in this lot.
 On Saturday May 11, golf cart shuttles will transport guests needing special assistance between the George Washington lot and Ball Circle.
-Additional golf cart shuttles will be available near designated handicapped parking in the Lee Hall and in Monroe Hall parking lots.

 The University will be providing American Sign Language (ASL) interpreters.
 Please contact the Events Office at (540) 654-1087 as soon as possible to arrange for reserved seating.
 <h3>Am I allowed to decorate my regalia cap?</h3>